 One obvious difference will be in communication.
 If you ask people in your organization questions like “why are we doing this agile transformation” or “What does it mean for the company to make this change,” do you get a clear, convincing answer?
 We strive for clarity of purpose and clarity in communication.

 Focus is a core value of Scrum; focusing on the business justification for applying Scrum is a key element of our approach.
 So many descriptions of Scrum and agility focus on the how of Scrum that it’s easy to lose sight of the why.
 This is the first difference.
 As Scrum Ambassadors we focus on the why behind the how, so you can build on it and adapt it to suit your needs.

 Scrum is a simple, team-based framework for solving complex problems, like creating great products or taking an organization to the next level.
 The essence of Scrum can be applied at any level of your organization:

-Companies and leadership usually want more speed, tangible results, and alignment from their organizations.
+Companies and leadership usually want alignment from their organizations and tangible results, sooner.
 Scrum makes this possible.